wandyezj/package/documentation/notes.md

 - Strong types, Strong contracts, implicitly difficult in a dynamically typed language
 - Minimize Dependencies, document any reasons for dependencies, why they are required and how they are used
-- Reduce Attack Surface Area, everyone is responsible to security, do not invent or implement your own hashing or cryptographic algorithms leave these things to experts
+- Reduce Attack Surface Area, everyone is responsible to security, do not invent or implement custom hashing or cryptographic algorithms leave these things to experts
-- Privacy do not send any data, do not cache or store any data
+- Privacy, do not send any data, do not cache or store any data
-- Avoid Semantic versioning unless practicing it strictly, every change is a potential breaking change, perhaps even unexpectedly, semantic versioning is a way to signal, but it needs to adhere to a specified contract about what is considered breaking, but it is still inaccurate in terms of how dependencies are taken, execution changes verses compilation changes
+- Semantic Versioning, avoid unless practicing it strictly, every change is a potential breaking change, perhaps even unexpectedly, semantic versioning is a way to signal, but it needs to adhere to a specified contract about what is considered breaking, but it is still inaccurate in terms of how dependencies are taken, execution changes verses compilation changes

 Move all possible configs under the config folder: